Makhzen

-Makhzen (المخزن, لمخزن, ⵍⵎⴻⵅⵣⴻⵏ) is the governing institution in Morocco and in pre-1957 Tunisia, centered on the monarch and consisting of royal notables, top-ranking military personnel, landowners, security service bosses, civil servants and other well-connected members of the establishment.
-The term "Makhzen" is also popularly used in Morocco as a word meaning "State" or "Government".
+The Makhzen (المخزن, لمخزن, ⵍⵎⵅⵣⵏ) is the governing institution in Morocco and in pre-1957 Tunisia, centered on the monarch and consisting of royal notables, top-ranking military personnel, landowners, security service bosses, civil servants and other well-connected members of the establishment.
+The term "Makhzen" is also popularly used in Morocco as a word meaning "state" or "government".

 Etymology

-The word makhzen (مخزن) literally means "warehouse" in Arabic (from khazana 'to store up'), originally referred to where the king's civil servants would receive their wages, but over time makhzen in Moroccan Arabic became synonymous with the elite.
+The word makhzen (مخزن) literally means "warehouse" in Arabic (from khazana 'to store up'), originally referred to where the sultans's civil servants would receive their wages, but over time makhzen in Moroccan Arabic became synonymous with the elite.
 It is likely a metonymy related to taxes, which the makhzen used to collect; the term may also refer to the state or its actors, but this usage is increasingly rare and is primarily used by the older generation.

 It is the origin of the Spanish and Portuguese almacén and armazém (with addition of the Arabic definite article), meaning warehouse.
 It was also incorporated into French and Italian as magasin (meaning 'store') and magazzino.
 It came into the English language from Middle French as magazine, originally referring to a storehouse for ammunition and later to publications.
 With the "store" meaning, it was also adopted from French into Russian as Магазин and into Romanian as magazin.

-In the Berber culture of Morocco, the Berber equivalent of makhzen would be agadir.
-Berber tribes also considered the agadir (warehouse of the tribe's crops and valuables) as a powerhouse guarded and managed through a legal system.